 Things to Do in Zionsville

 Practice your swing at Zionsville Golf Course.
 Appreciate the preserved farmstead or spend a family day at the splash pad at Mulberry Fields.
-Take the kids to Zionsville Nature Center to learn about native Indiana flora and fauna.
 Check out Starkey Park, where you can go fishing, bird-watching, and hiking.
 Explore the only antique ceiling and desk fan museum in the world at the Antique Fan Museum.
 Treat yourself to breakfast items like a Cinnamon Roll, Brown Sugar Oatmeal Pancakes, or the California Egg Sandwich at Rosie’s Place.
 Visit the home of the Big Ugly Burger and get your picture on the Wall of Fame with Adam Richman from Man vs. Food at Bub’s Burgers & Ice Cream.
 Share a plate of Mini Chimi’s, Dirty Fries, or Chicken Empanadas at Salty Cowboy.
 Try seafood specials like the Crab Poke Bowl, Gulf Shrimp Rockefeller Pasta, and Snow Crab Legs at Noah Grant’s Grill House & Oyster Bar.
 Or sample premium wines and bourbons while enjoying live music at Hopwood Cellars Winery.

 Frequently Asked Questions About Indianapolis

 Indianapolis is a great place to live.
 Not only does Indiana’s largest city offer affordable living in the Midwest, but it also has a healthy job market and higher education opportunities with universities like University of Indianapolis, Butler Indianapolis, and Marian University – Indianapolis.